- Career steps

 General cryptographer job description

-Job descriptions for cryptographers will vary based upon the industry and organization for you which you are a cryptographer.
-Here are some responsibilities that you might see on a job description for a cryptographer, cryptanalyst, or cryptologist.
+Job descriptions for cryptographers will vary based on the industry and organization for which you are a cryptographer.
+Here are some responsibilities that you might see in a job description for a cryptographer, cryptanalyst, or cryptologist.

 - Use mathematical theories to solve advanced problems